mihaicaragheorghe/argx/README.md

 `IArguments` returned by `Parse()` provides type-safe methods to retrieve the values of the added arguments by their key.

-- `Extras`: contains any arguments not matched by the parser.
+- `Extras`: Contains any arguments not matched by the parser.
-- `Indexer (args["key"])`: retrieves the string value of an argument by its key or null if it doesn’t exist.
+- `Indexer (args["key"])`: Retrieves the string value of an argument by its key or null if it doesn’t exist.
 - `GetValue<T>` : Retrieves the value, or default(T) if the argument is missing.
 - `GetRequired<T>`: Retrieves the value, throwing an InvalidOperationException if the argument is missing.
 - `TryGetValue<T>`: Attempts to get the value; returns true if found, false otherwise.
 The out parameter receives the value if it exists, otherwise default(T).